forestgrape/coronavirus/monitor_and_control.md

 ##### Filter Performance
 The filtration performance specifies how much and which particles are filtered out of the air at some fixed airflows and pressures.
 There are various standards to classify mask by their filtration quality: E.g. in Europe the FFP norms are common, in the US N95/P95 (e.g. Wikipedia page on FFP standards).
 The face-to-face talking droplets spread which is the most prevalent transmission of SARS-CoV-2 is prevented by all filtration levels.
-High filtration is needed in situations where [aerosol transmission](./transmission.md#summary-airborne-transmission) are relevant.
+High filtration is the safe option in situations with [aerosol transmission](./transmission.md#summary-airborne-transmission).

 * ###### High Filtration
   FFP2 (Europe), N95(US), KN95(China).
 Generally high filtration mask also have a good fit, since if the air sidelines the mask, no aerosols are hold back regardless of the filter (droplets are still hold back).